Kathryn’s (Jeff’s) Gear

 - RRS Carbon Fiber Versa Series (TVC-33) with the RRS BH-55 Ball head – This is my main setup, a workhorse, and I love it.

-- Gitzo GIGT1545T Traveler Series 1 Carbon Fiber Tripod with the RRS BH-30 Ballhead – My new “Travel Tripod” setup
+- Gitzo GIGT1545T Traveler Series 1 Carbon Fiber Tripod with the RRS BH-30 Ballhead – My “Travel Tripod” setup

 - RRS Monopod Carbon Fiber